Musings of an Engineer

 As I sit here, right after my 41st birthday, reflecting on and writing about tech, it’s both astonishing and terrifying.

 These tools have permeated my everyday life.
 I like to believe they’ve been significantly helpful.
-I can’t deny I’ve a sense of concern around data privacy and the ill effects of the technology on society broadly.
+I can’t deny that I have some concern around data privacy and the broader effects of the technology on society.

-I think I should more often reflect on the question: “If it all went away tomorrow, would I still be able to do my job?
-Could I still find answers to questions on my own?
-Could I still force myself to think critically about problems and how to solve them?”.
 There’s a video on X.com that talks about students failing to think critically (backup link).
 I think this could become a real problem without an easy solution.
-AI can help people avoid learning how to think critically, because they just expect to offload the thinking part to the technology, which feeds them the answers.
-I hope this is just part of the journey on learning how to use these tools.
+AI can help people avoid learning how to think critically because they just expect to offload the thinking part to the technology.
+I hope for the sake of the next generation of thinkers, this is just part of the journey of learning how to use these tools.

 I’m optimistic about the future.
-I think Agentic AI opens more doors for people to build, create and learn about things, more than any other time in history.
-Individuals will likely be able to start businesses and create products that would have taken many more people in the past.
-I’m hopeful that these tools will allow medical research to happen at a quicker pace and diagnoses be faster and accurate.
+I think Agentic AI opens more doors for people to build, create, and learn more now, than any other time in history.
+Individuals will likely be able to start businesses and create products that would have required many more people in the past.
+I’m hopeful that these tools will allow medical research to happen at a quicker pace and make diagnoses faster and more accurate.
 I’m hopeful that the mundane tasks that Agentic AI can easily automate can free people up for things they want to do instead.
-I think cooperation between technology leaders and governments who have the best intrest of the people in mind, can develop governance around these technologies that allow them to help people, without significant harm to anyone or anything.
-I truly hope that the proliferation of Agentic AI will bring about a better future.
+I think cooperation between technology leaders and good faith governments can develop governance around these technologies.